jlauener/MonoPunk/README.md

 * __TilEd__: TilEd map import based on [MonoGameExtended] (https://github.com/craftworkgames/MonoGame.Extended)
 * __BitmapFont__: Bitmap font import based on [MonoGameExtended] (https://github.com/craftworkgames/MonoGame.Extended)
 * __Utilities__: Vector2 extensions, float based math, logging, ...

+The engine is provided as is, without documentation/support.
+The best place to start would be the MonoPunk.TestBed project which shows some features of the engine and can be used as a starting project.